Errors and Troubleshooting

-You can search the Descope audit trail via the Descope SDK which is shown below, or you can utilize the Descope console or the Search Audit API endpoint.
+You can search the Descope audit trail via the Descope SDK as shown below, or you can utilize the Descope console or the Search Audit API endpoint.

 Searching the Descope Audit Trail via SDK